moderndatacompany/dataos.info/docs/resources/lens/lens_manifest_attributes.md

 ### **`runAsApiKey`**

 <aside class="callout">
-🗣 The <b>runAsApiKey<b> attribute allows a user to assume the identity of another user through the provision of the latter's API key.
+🗣 The <b>runAsApiKey</b> attribute allows a user to assume the identity of another user through the provision of the latter's API key.
 </aside>

 **Description:** The `runAsApiKey` attribute allows a user to assume the identity of another user by providing the latter's API key.